sguox002/leetcode/review/dfs.md

         }
     }
 ```
 The above solution is much slower than using disjoint set (140ms vs 40ms).

 Since we use a loop to find all those nodes sharing coordinates, this could be reduced using a hashmap.

 ### 1020.
 Number of enclaves
-count inland lands
+count inland lands<br/>
 The first cycle does DFS for the boundary cells.
-The second cycle counts the remaining land.
+The second cycle counts the remaining land.<br/>
 ```cpp
     int numEnclaves(vector<vector<int>>& A) {
         int m=A.size(),n=A[0].size();